 Oregon Voice publishes magazine-style interviews, articles, reviews, photography, poetry, drawings, short fiction, cartoons, essays and satire.
 Every issue of Oregon Voice is sprinkled with a sarcastic charm that is sure to leave no page unturned and no voice unheard.
 Oregon Voice was born in 1989 and is entirely student-run.

 Emerald Advertising produces more than $600,000 in sales through print and digital advertising and other marketing services for Emerald Media Group.
-Account executives work with clients to build media plans and get paid commission on sales.
+Student account executive assistants work with EMG Account Executives learn sales, build media plans and account planning.

 The Venture Dept.